 But smell aside, dental hygiene is vital for longevity.
 Yes, a healthy mouth can actually extend their life!
 With a variety of techniques, choose one that you'll be able to stick with long term.

 So what's the best way to maintain dental hygeine?
 Most vets will agree that the gold standard is to brush your pet's teeth.
 With a huge selection of toothbrushes and toothpaste, you'll be sure to find one that suits your pet.
 Reward them with a treat during the process so they learn to associate cleaning as a positive experience.

 If you're thinking a dental chew might be the way to go, there's a wide range to choose from.
 For dogs, take a look at Greenies, Whimzees, and natural alternatives such as goat horns, air dried raw bones and beef ears.

 For cats, the only dental treat accepted by the Veterinary Oral Health Council to control plaque and tartar are Greenies.

 Keep them minty fresh with these products...

 Your veterinarian may also recommend a dental diet.
-Royal Canin, Hill's and Pro Plan have prescription and veterinary diets formulated to prevent plaque and tartar build up such as Hill's Prescription Diet t/d, Royal Canin Dental and Pro Plan Dental Health.
+Royal Canin and Hill's Prescription Diet both have therapeutic diets formulated to prevent plaque and tartar build up such as Hill's Prescription Diet t/d, and Royal Canin Dental.
 These diets are completely balanced and designed to be fed as your pet's main food.
 As these are prescription diets, you'll need to consult your veterinarian to make sure they are suitable.
 There are also non-prescription alternatives that have also been designed to keep your pet's teeth clean such as Advance Dental and Hill's Science Diet Oral Care.

 Smudge: Mine wouldn't dare go near me with a toothbrush!
 She says I have serious cattitude and tries to sneak the oral care biscuits in with my tuna.
 Pulease!